Product School

 A PRD is a guide that defines a particular product's requirements, including its purpose, features, functionality, and behavior.

-This document is generally written by the Product Manager to communicate what they are building, who it is for, and how it benefits the end-user.
+This document is generally written by a Product Manager to communicate what they are building, who it is for, and how it benefits the end-user.
 It also serves as a guide for business and technical teams to help develop, launch, and market the product.

 According to Minal Mehta, Head of Product at YouTube, a PRD is a living document that should be continuously updated according to the product's lifecycle.

-The contents of a PRD
+Inside a PRD

 • Title: Give this project a distinct name.